Henrinacio/react-youtube-interface-clone-mui/README.md

 ## 💻 Project

-The aim of this project is to clone Youtube interface using React and Material UI.
+The aim of this project is to develop my design skills with Material UI by cloning the Youtube interface using React.

 ## 🚀 Technologies